1. The story of the survivors of a shipwreck who saw Dodos in 1662?

 ACHILLE, L. Carl.
 Sir Seewoosagur Ramgoolam Botanic Garden, Pamplemousses, Mauritius.

 DURRELL, Gerald.
-1977, Golden Bats and Pink Pigeons, William Collins Sons and Co.
-Ltd, Glasgow.
+1977, Golden Bats and Pink Pigeons, William Collins Sons and

 FRIEDMANN, F. 1981, ‘Sapotacees’ in Flore des Mascareignes, 116.